root-project/web/manual/root_files/index.md

 ### Closing a ROOT file

 ROOT will automatically save and close any ROOT files still open when the session ends.
-The ROOT file is also saved and closed when deleting / destructing the `TFile` object.
+The ROOT file is also saved and closed when deleting, or more in general destructing, the `TFile` object.

 {% highlight C++ %}
 void closeAtDestruct(TH1 *hist) {